jboehm1/carAssist/README.md

 # CarAssist

 CarAssist is a project for lane detection and stereovision using OpenCV.
 The project includes various image processing techniques and utilizes Hough Lines for lane detection.
 It can operate in both 2D and 3D modes to perform lane detection and disparity map computation.
+Work is still needed to get a real object detection from stereovision.

 ## Table of Contents